serebrov/notes/2013-03-18-js-scalable-architecture.md

 * Modules do not interact directly and only send messages to each other.
 This way we can change them independently.
 But messages are sent with some data and the receiver should expect some data structure.
 So in the case when this data changes it is necessary to review and fix all possible receivers.
 * App core responsibilities are too wide (rememver "anything!") and the same is related to sandbox (because it acts as a facade on top of the core).

 Of course good answers can be found for all these points and more questions can be raised.
-It is clear that suggested architecture is an idea and the way to go but not a complete design.
+It is clear that the suggested architecture is an idea and the way to go but not a complete design.
 It was interesting to see if there are frameworks build upon this idea.
 And here is the list (descriptions are taken from their sites):